Capital of Nepal

 Being the country’s capital, there are several short and long activities that one can do in Kathmandu.

 Whether that be taking a stroll around the old places, or going for an adventure to explore the mountains of Nepal, Kathmandu provides delightful opportunities to the visitors.

 So some of the activities that can be done in the Capital of Nepal, Kathmandu are:

 Walk over to the old city

 Kathmandu is a city of ancient art, architecture, and history.
 The cities in Kathmandu reflect ancient art and sculptures.

-You can visit old cities of Kathmandu such as Asan, Indra Chowk where you can find ancient monuments, temples, and houses built in ancient designs.
+You can visit the old cities of Kathmandu such as Asan, and Indra Chowk where you can find ancient monuments, temples, and houses built in ancient designs.

 Shopping hang out in Thamel